w3c/wai-fundamentals-overview/content/index.md

 [[Accessibility, Usability, and Inclusion]](/fundamentals/accessibility-usability-inclusion/) :   Explains the distinctions and overlaps between accessibility, usability, and inclusive design; encourages increased coordination across research and practice in these disciplines; and points out the importance of maintaining the focus of accessibility on people with disabilities.

+A related page introduces guidelines and resources on accessibility for people with cognitive and learning disabilities: [[Cognitive Accessibility at W3C]](https://www.w3.org/WAI/cognitive/).